-The purpose of the Audit and Finance Committee (the “Committee”) of the Board of Directors (the “Board”) of Arconic Corporation (the “Company”) is to assist the Board in its oversight of (i) the integrity of the Company’s financial statements and financial reporting; (ii) the integrity and effectiveness of the Company’s disclosure controls and internal control over financial reporting, (iii) the Company’s compliance with legal and regulatory requirements, (iv) the independent auditors’ qualifications, independence and performance, (v) the qualifications and performance of the Company’s internal audit function (“Internal Audit”), (vi) the Company’s risk management; and (vii) the Company’s capital structure, financing transactions, capital plan, share repurchase and dividend programs, and policies relating to interest rate, commodity and currency hedging.
+The purpose of the Audit and Finance Committee (the “Committee”) of the Board of Directors (the “Board”) of Arconic Corporation (the “Company”) is to assist the Board in its oversight of (i) the integrity of the Company’s financial statements and financial reporting; (ii) the integrity and effectiveness of the Company’s disclosure controls and internal control over financial reporting, (iii) the Company’s compliance with legal and regulatory requirements, (iv) the independent auditors’ qualifications, independence and performance, (v) the qualifications and performance of the Company’s internal audit function (“Internal Audit”), (vi) the Company’s enterprise risk management; and (vii) the Company’s capital structure, financing transactions, capital plan, share repurchase and dividend programs, and policies relating to interest rate, commodity and currency hedging.

 Fundamental responsibility for the Company’s financial statements and disclosures rest with management and the independent auditor.
 In carrying out its oversight responsibilities, the Committee has no duty or obligation to plan or conduct any audit; determine or certify that the Company’s financial statements are complete, accurate, free from mistake or fraud, fairly presented, or in accordance with generally accepted accounting principles or applicable law; or guarantee the independent auditor’s reports.